 A student who has been dropped for failure after receiving grades for thirty-three or more semester hours will not be readmitted to the law school, with this exception: if he or she has never been on scholastic probation in the law school, he or she may be readmitted on scholastic probation for one long-session semester.
 A student who has been dropped for failure after receiving grades for fewer than thirty-three semester hours may be admitted as a new student after he or she has remained out of law school for at least twelve months.
 The Law School Admissions Committee may attach significance to the prior failure.
 No student who has been dropped for failure from the School of Law will be permitted, prior to readmission, to visit classes.

 The Order of the Coif is a national law school honor society, founded to encourage scholarship and to advance the ethical standards of the legal profession.
-New members of the University chapter are chosen each fall from the top 10 percent of students who received the JD degree in the previous graduating class.
+New members of the University chapter are chosen each fall from the top 10 percent of the previous graduating class.

 Established in 1912, Chancellors is the most prestigious honorary society of the School of Law.
 The purpose of the society is to honor and reward students who, through outstanding and consistent scholarship and achievement, have shown themselves most likely to succeed and to become a credit to their profession and their alma mater.
 Eligible for membership each year are the sixteen students who have the highest grade point averages among those who are not already members and who have completed forty-two semester hours of coursework in the School of Law.
 The number of Chancellors selected in one academic year may be increased from time to time, but at no time does the total selected in any year exceed 5 percent of the preceding senior class.
 The offices of Chancellors are, in order of scholastic standing and rank: Grand Chancellor, Vice Chancellor, Clerk, Keeper of Peregrinus, and, in equal rank, such Chancellors-at-Large as are required to fill out the membership.